-You’ve secured the perfect space for your pop-up shop — now you need to hire a team to run it!
-Understaffing your pop-up can cripple sales: Retailers lose 6% of customers due to understaffing, and recent research from the MIT Sloan School of Management discovered that retailers could increase sales by as much as 10% with the appropriate sales associate-to-customer ratio.
+After you’ve secured the perfect space for your pop-up shop, you need to hire a team to run it!
+Understaffing your pop-up store can cripple sales: Recent research from the MIT Sloan School of Management discovered that retailers could increase sales by as much as 10% with the appropriate sales associate-to-customer ratio.

-With so many resources already invested in your pop-up, hiring temporary staff can seem an expensive afterthought.
+With so many resources already invested in your pop-up store, hiring temporary staff can seem an expensive afterthought.
 But that mindset will end up costing you more.

 “Stores need to move past the inclination to minimize cost by understaffing because it can have a big impact on profitability,” wrote visiting MIT professor Rogelio Oliva in MarketWatch.
 “When there aren’t enough sales associates, sales don’t reach their potential.”